ariestiyansyah/ariestiyansyah.github.io/_posts/2017-10-09-think-link-entrepreneur-act-like-ceo.md

 ---
-title: "Learn from "Think like entrepreneur, act like CEO""
+title: "Learn from think like entrepreneur, act like CEO - Part 1"
 author: ariestiyansyah
 layout: post
 categories: